dhutapratama/docs/database.md

 driver://username:password@host:port/database?options
 ```

-For convenience, Laravel supports these URLs as an alternative to configuring your database with multiple configuration options.
+For convenience, Lets supports these URLs as an alternative to configuring your database with multiple configuration options.
 If the `url` (or corresponding `DATABASE_URL` environment variable) configuration option is present, it will be used to extract the database connection and credential information.

 <a name="read-and-write-connections"></a>
 ### Read & Write Connections

 Sometimes you may wish to use one database connection for SELECT statements, and another for INSERT, UPDATE, and DELETE statements.
-Laravel makes this a breeze, and the proper connections will always be used whether you are using raw queries, the query builder, or the Eloquent ORM.
+Lets makes this a breeze, and the proper connections will always be used whether you are using raw queries, the query builder, or the Eloquent ORM.

 To see how read / write connections should be configured, let's look at this example: